HomeSocial MediaCauses, Symptoms, and Treatment For Facebook Addiction

 Image by: ccnull

-If you’re expecting Facebook to change your mood, you might be on the wrong end of the waters.
+If you expect Facebook to change your mood, you might be on the wrong end of the waters.
 Having an urge to use Facebook when lonely, angry, sad, or demotivated is a sign that you’re using it as a coping mechanism.

-To avoid using it to escape problems or to change your mood, you need to monitor yourself.
+You must monitor yourself to avoid using it to escape problems or change your mood.
 Always have a quick check with yourself when using Facebook.

 i.e., Why am I using Facebook right now?
 How do I feel before using it?
 How do I feel after using it?
 Did it make me feel better or worse?